 Continuous improvement is a cornerstone of ISO 13485:

-Monitoring and Measurement: Regularly monitoring and measuring critical aspects of the QMS and product to ensure conformity to product requirements and QMS effectiveness.
+Monitoring and measurement: Regularly monitoring and measuring critical aspects of the QMS and product to ensure conformity to product requirements and QMS effectiveness.
 This includes feedback mechanisms, internal audits, and monitoring of production and service processes.

-Analysis of Data: Analysing data gathered from monitoring activities to identify trends, opportunities for improvement, and the need for corrective or preventive actions.
+Analysis of data: Analysing data gathered from monitoring activities to identify trends, opportunities for improvement, and the need for corrective or preventive actions.

 Improvement: Implementing actions to improve processes based on data analysis and outcomes of audits and reviews.
 This includes corrective actions to address nonconformities and preventive actions to eliminate potential non-conformities.